JOMI logo

 CHAPTER 2

-We always do an endoscopy prior to proceeding with the operation to gauge the amount of treatment effect these patients have had.
+We always do an endoscopy.
+Prior to proceeding with the operation to gauge the amount of treatment effect these patients have had.
 She's a young lady who had a locally advanced distal esophageal adenocarcinoma who received neoadjuvant chemoradiotherapy, and we scope to see the extent of disease, location of disease, any associated Barrett's esophagus, what the stomach conduit might look like, any extension of the tumor across the the valve or the GE Junction into the cardia of the stomach.
-Not - not a significant amount, maybe a little erythema there, little fullness of the GE junction - rest of the stomach appears healthy.
+That's below - not a significant amount, maybe a little erythema there, little fullness of the GE junction - rest of the stomach appears healthy.
 You see a little bit of treatment effect at the cardia.
 Good, great.
 It looks healthy.
 So I'll have you put an OG tube in.
 So I'm coming back through her GE junction.
 There's her tumor at the bottom of the esophagus at about 35.
 Treatment effect ends at about 35, and we'll try to get a nice margin up towards 30 or 25.
 Great.
 Okay.

 CHAPTER 3